alexisflesch/mathquest/app/log.md

 ## 2025-06-22 - Started phase: Canonical Timer Rewrite for All Game Modes
 - Documented new phase and checklist in plan.md
 - Next: Update CanonicalTimerService to support all required timer modes (quiz, live, differed, practice)

+---

+[2025-06-22] Refactored gameAnswer.ts to use CanonicalTimerService for all modes (quiz, live, differed, practice).
+Removed legacy/per-user timer logic from answer handler.
+Fixed type errors for timeSpent.
+Next: refactor emission logic and other handlers, remove all legacy timer code, and test all modes.

+[2025-06-22] Refactored emitQuestionHandler.ts to use CanonicalTimerService for all modes and emit canonical timer state.
+Removed legacy per-user timer logic from emission.
+Next: remove all remaining legacy timer code and test all modes.

+[2025-06-22] Fixed import path for PlayMode in canonicalTimerService.ts.
+Updated timerActionHandler to always provide playMode and isDiffered to CanonicalTimerService methods.
+Next: remove all remaining legacy timer code and test all modes.

+[2025-06-22] Final cleanup: Removed unused TimingService import from gameAnswer.ts.
+Verified no legacy timer logic remains in answer handler.
+All timer logic is now canonical/global only.

+[2025-06-22] Archived legacy timingService.ts to backend/archive/legacy-timers/timingService.ts.
+Replaced original with stub.
+No references remain in active code.
+All timer logic is now canonical/global only.

+[2025-06-22] Implemented answer deduplication and score replacement in scoringService.ts.
+Now, only changed answers are rescored; same answers do not update score.
+Multiple choice answers are compared as unordered arrays.
+Documented in plan.md.